Ontario's Energy Sector

 The Government of Ontario, through the Ministry of Energy, sets the overall policy for the energy sector.
 It does that mainly through laws and regulations.

 The Ontario Energy Board oversees the energy sector.
 It ensures companies in the natural gas and electricity sectors in Ontario follow the rules.
-Our objective, as a neutral government agency, is to promote a viable and efficient energy sector that provides consumers with reliable energy services at a reasonable cost.
+Our objective, as a neutral government agency, is to promote a viable, sustainable and efficient energy sector that provides consumers with reliable energy services that are cost effective.

 The Electricity Sector